weavejester/po/README.md

   po          Built-in commands
 ```

 URL imports are cached locally indefinitely.
-To force po to refresh
+To force po to clear its
-all of its imports and download the URLs again, run:
+cache and re-download imported URLs, run:

 ```
-$ po po:refresh
+$ po --refresh
 ```